greyXUO/Telling-story-with-data-by-Zoey/cheapest protein homework.md

 The teacher used filter and dashboard to show vegan/ vegetarian.
 It is an interesting and fancy way to create interactive viz.
 Due to time limit, I was not able to solve this technological question of importing filters.
 But my color should be enough to show categories.
 Looking forward to use this tip later.

 ## Step 5: Build your solution
+With the feedbacks and offical guide video, I made several revises on my digital sketch.
+Frist, many people said that they cannot know exactly which is the cheapest protein resource by looking at the blank bar, especially when comparing the minimum among three categories.
+The distance made comparison hard.
+The truth is that both chicken legs and silk milk have the lowest price but it was hard to distinguish that in the sketch.
+Second, I added an average line in the graph.
+Sometimes, people may want to eat more than one protein, they can choose cheaper protein as long as the food is below average line.
+After all, cheapest cannot always be the best.

 <div class='tableauPlaceholder' id='viz1700093281087' style='position: relative'><noscript><a href='#'><img alt='HOW MUCH DOES 20G OF PROTEIN COST?The cost effectiveness of various prodcts per 20g serve of proteinsource: LifeHacker ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;hw&#47;hw34_17000927033990&#47;Sheet1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='hw34_17000927033990&#47;Sheet1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;hw&#47;hw34_17000927033990&#47;Sheet1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-GB' /><param name='filter' value='publish=yes' /></object></div>
 <script type='text/javascript'>
   var divElement = document.getElementById('viz1700093281087');